Shūji Muranaka

 Shūji Muranaka (村中 秀史, Muranaka Shūji) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprenticeship

 Muranaka was born on March 12, 1981, in Kita, Tokyo.
 He entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of shogi professional Toshio Takayanagi in 1992.
 He was the last apprentice taken on by Takayanagi.

 Muranaka was promoted to the rank of 1-dan in 1996 and obtained full professional status and the rank of 4-dan in October 2004 after finishing tied for first in the 35th 3-dan League (April 2004 – September 2004) with a record of 14 wins and 4 losses.

+Shogi professional

 Promotion history

 The promotion history for Muranaka is as follows: